sergeyklay/gstore/docs/installation.rst

 `Python Package Index <https://pypi.org/project/gstore/>`_ and install it to your system.

 .. note::
-   The ``master`` branch will always contain the latest unstable version, so the experience might be not as smooth.
+   The ``main`` branch will always contain the latest unstable version, so the experience might be not as smooth.
 If you wish to check older versions or formal, tagged release, please switch to the relevant `tag <https://github.com/sergeyklay/gstore/tags>`_.